pxle18/paradox-acp-client/public/images/items/README.md

-# PARADOX Roleplay Item Assets
+# Void Roleplay Item Assets
-This repository contains all item assets of the GTA RP server PARADOX-Roleplay.
+This repository contains all item assets of the GTA RP server Void-Roleplay.